How To Improve Sales Team Performance

-According to a study conducted by pace productivity, most sales reps spend a lot of time on administrative tasks, and only 22% of their time is spent on selling while in the field.
-This is so little compared to what is expected (50% of their time), this brings in a difference in the time expected to work and the time actually worked.
+According to a study conducted by pace productivity, most sales reps spend much time on administrative tasks, and only 22% is spent selling while in the field.
+This is so tiny compared to what is expected (50% of their time), which makes a difference between the time expected to work and the time worked.

-If you want your team to increase sales performance and productivity, then they must understand that a lot of time has to be dedicated to selling than concentrating on administrative tasks and creating sales content (23% of their time), therefore if you are planning to increase sales performance then count increasing time to be spent on selling as key perhaps it has to be much more than time spent on filing and those other administrative tasks.
+Suppose you want your team to increase sales performance and productivity.
+In that case, they must understand that a lot of time has to be dedicated to selling than concentrating on administrative tasks and creating sales content (23% of their time); therefore, if you are planning to increase sales performance, then count increasing time to be spent on selling as key, perhaps it has to be much more than time spent on filing and those other administrative tasks.

 Focusing on sales productivity performance refers to maximizing sales at a low cost using a few resources.
 This is measured only when a company’s revenue is increased, and of course, all this comes down to efficient use of your time, especially when selling.

-Today, we will discuss how the best business organizations can improve sales performance and boost sales productivity to bring in more revenue.
+Today, we will discuss how the best business organizations can improve sales performance and boost sales productivity to increase revenue.

 • Specify your daily team goals

 Nothing beats increased sales productivity and better performance like setting daily goals; setting daily goals is a driving force that helps you reach beyond your current set targets to realize full company potential growth.
 It also serves as a motivation.
-Setting goals gives you a clear direction of what you have to do from the beginning of the week until the end of it, which helps you hit your target, set goals that are realistic and achievable because hard goals at times become complicated and boring, thus failing to motivate the salesperson or the team.
-Also, soft goals are not satisfactory because many people tend to undermine them, and they too don’t motivate people to perform and exceed beyond their set goals/targets.
+Setting goals gives you a clear direction of what you have to do from the beginning of the week until the end of it, which helps you hit your target and set goals that are realistic and achievable because challenging goals at times become complicated and tedious, thus failing to motivate the salesperson or the team.
+Also, soft goals are not satisfactory because many people tend to undermine them, and they don’t encourage people to perform and exceed their set goals/targets.

 • Set objectives for each individual and as a team